pybliometrics-dev/pybliometrics/docs/examples/AuthorRetrieval.rst

       dtype='object')

+Downloaded results are cached to speed up subsequent analysis.
+This information may become outdated.
+To refresh the cached results if they exist, set `refresh=True`, or provide an integer that will be interpeted as maximum allowed number of days since the last modification date.
+For example, if you want to refresh all cached results older than 100 days, set `refresh=100`.
+Use `au.get_cache_file_mdate()` to get the date of last modification, and `au.get_cache_file_age()` the number of days since the last modification.

 Method `get_document_eids()` performs a search for the author's publications with `ScopusSearch <../reference/pybliometrics.ScopusSearch>`_ to ease interoperationability with other APIs:

 .. code-block:: python